kmahyyg/kmahyyg.github.io/content/2019-htb-writeup2.md

 Run the script and go to the admin panel to do the next step.

+> NOTE: IF YOU MET 503 ERROR, SOMEONE MUST MODIFY THE `index.php` IN A WRONG WAY!
+RESET THE BOX!
+> So, please be patient if you are a free user.
+Or just buy a VIP like what I do.

 ## Step 3: Normal User

 Execute the Python Script.
 Use "forme:forme" to login `/downloader` administration extension panel.